vhh-project/vhh_archaivist_headless/vespa-api/README.md

 - File exceeds 20MB size
     - `MAX_CONTENT_LENGTH` can be configured at the top of [app.py](app.py)

-`500 Internal Server Error`
+`503 Service Unavailable`
+- Baseline vespa application is not in a healthy state because ..
+    - .. something broke during runtime in the baseline container ([restart](../README.md#troubleshooting) could do the trick)
+    - .. the request was sent before all containers were up and running (docker container status: healthy)

+`507 Insufficient Storage`
 - Vespa index is blocking feed operation due to high disk load (see [services.xml](../baseline_vespa_app/src/main/application/services.xml) to configure max disk limits)

-- When in doubt, run `docker-compose logs vespa-api` inside the repository folder for a more comprehensive log output
+When in doubt, run `docker-compose logs vespa-api` inside the repository folder for a more comprehensive log output
 # GET /search
 Start multi-stage search process:
 - Construct and forward YQL query from request parameters to baseline vespa app